Traditional foods in Italy to whet your appetite on your ultimate Italy vacation

 Iconic Melanzane Alla Parmigiana is a traditional Italian dish made of deep-fried layers of eggplants with a sauce made of tomatoes and parmesan cheese and baked in an oven.
 Although Malanzane Alla Parmigiana is a typical vegetarian Italian dish, sometimes it is made with meat too.
 Parmigiana originates from Sicily and Campania region and it is one of the most famous Italian dishes.
 If you are traveling to Naples and Parma, keep in mind to try authentic Melanzane Alla Parmigiana.

 Italian bottarga refers to salted and cured fish roe (tuna or grey mullet).
 Once “the poor man’s caviar”, in modern times bottarga is a delicacy often called the Gold of the Sea.
 Italian bottarga originates from Sardinia and Sicily.
 Smooth and silky in texture and salty in flavor, bottarga comes with many pasta dishes, salads, and vegetables.
 If you are heading to Sardinia, you should opt for Bottarga di Muggine (grey mullet bottarga).
 And if you are traveling to Sicily, you should try Bottarga di Tonno (tuna bottarga).

-Let’s talk about Italian delicacies.
+Let’s talk about Italian delicacies and exotic Italian food.

 Crispy bruschetta is a famous Italian appetizer referring to grilled bread traditionally scrubbed with garlic and garnished with olive oil and salt.
 Sometimes it comes topped with cheese, tomatoes, prosciutto, various salami, and various vegetables.
 The most popular Italian bruschetta comes with tomatoes and fresh basil.
 Bruschetta originates from ancient Rome and today you can enjoy it through Italy.
 Bruschette are popular finger foods in Italy.